josephWoodland/beer.com/README.md

  - Under the repository name, click Clone or download
 - Click the option to used GitHub Desktop
-- In the clone, Reositiry Modal choose where you would like it to be stored locally
+- In the clone, Repository Modal choose where you would like it to be stored locally
 - The clone has been created and stored in your local file.

 Further reading and troubleshooting on cloning a repository from GitHub can be found